Reporting littering from vehicles

 If you receive a penalty notice for littering from a motor vehicle

 What do I need to do if I receive a penalty notice?

-Fines are sent out from the EPA and payment can be made to the Revenue NSW office either by cheque, credit card, phone or online.
-Payments may also be made at a Service NSW centre or via an Australia Post facility in person.
+Fines are sent out from the EPA and payment can be made to Revenue NSW either by cheque, credit card, phone or online.
+Payments may also be made at a Service NSW centre in person.

 What can I do if I believe I have been wrongly reported?

 Like other penalty notices that are issued, if you believe you have been wrongly fined for littering from a vehicle there are a number of steps you can take.

 If you believe you are not responsible for littering from your vehicle, do not contact the EPA.
 You can